One-dimensional polymers in random environments: stretching vs. folding: Some heuristics: presentation of the phase diagrams

 \section{Some heuristics: presentation of the phase diagrams}

-{ In this section, we only deal with the case $h\geq 0$; the case $h<0$ is considered in Section~\ref{rem:h<0}.} In analogy with the directed polymer model in a heavy-tailed random environment \cite{BT19a,BT19b}, the presence of heavy-tail (Assumption~\ref{assump1}) strongly impacts the behavior of the model: there will be different phase diagrams according to whether $\ga\in (1,2]$, $\ga\in (\frac12,1)$ and $\ga \in (0,\frac12)$.
+In this section, we focus on the case $h\geq 0$; the case $h<0$ is considered in Section~\ref{rem:h<0} (it has a less rich behavior and is somehow simpler, see Remark~\ref{rem:h} below).
+In analogy with the directed polymer model in a heavy-tailed random environment \cite{BT19a,BT19b}, the presence of heavy-tails (Assumption~\ref{assump1}) strongly impacts the behavior of the model: the phase diagrams are different according to whether $\ga\in (1,2]$, $\ga\in (\frac12,1)$ or $\ga \in (0,\frac12)$.